pathakhimanshucs/Go-Green/README.md

 In addition, I hope to improve my planning skills.
 The main way I shall do this is by following a booklet on study planning I got.

 ---

-## Oliver's Personal Development Plan
-name: Oliver Neut
+Name: Oliver Neut
-netid: oneut@tudelft.nl
-student number : 4884663
+Student Number: 4884663
+NetID: oneut

 ![Oliver](profilepicture/picture.jpg)